-906(1) From and after January 1, 2020, the Executive Director may require a firm to complete the Assessment Tool and submit the results, along with the Declaration, by the date set by the Executive Director.
+906(1) From and after January 1, 2020, the Executive Director may require a firm to complete the Assessment Tool and submit the results, by the date set by the Executive Director.

-- (2) Firms must retain a copy of each completed Assessment Tool. - (3) The Society will notify firms of the deadline for completing the Assessment Tool and submitting the Declaration at least three months in advance of the deadline. - (4) The regular reporting period for completion of the Assessment Tool by each firm is once every three years.
+- (2) Firms must retain a copy of each completed Assessment Tool. - (3) The Society will notify firms of the deadline for completing the Assessment Tool at least three months in advance of the deadline. - (4) The regular reporting period for completion of the Assessment Tool by each firm is once every three years.